-The total budgeted cost of services, activities, and programs for the District in FY 2019-2020 is \$1,484,433 (excluding any monies from unrestricted net assets).
-This is based on an anticipated 5% increase in BID assessment collections.
+The total budgeted cost of services, activities, and programs for the District in FY 2019-2020 is \$1,544,020.

 Pursuant to Section 5.140.240 the County of Mendocino is entitled to charge an amount equal to its actual costs for the collection of assessments and administration.
 The cap on this fee is three percent (3%) of the total countywide BID assessments.
 This fee is collected when the books are closed, approximately two months after the end of each fiscal year.
 Section 5.140.260 of the Mendocino County Code excludes enforcement costs from the cap on administration fees.
 The Budget shows the administrative fee as a reduction in income.